 In July of 2015 I went septic again and after a procedure to remove some remaining sternal sutures it was discovered the Pseudomonas had overridden the lower dose of initial Cipro.
 After one week in the hospital I underwent another month of home , and then placed on the highest legal daily dose of 1500MG.

-No one knows what the future holds as my care is reactionary since there is no protocol for my condition as I have been told by several experts in the Infectious Diseases discipline that be a surgical site Pseudomonas survivor is very rare.
+No one knows what the future holds as my care is reactionary since there is no protocol for my condition as I have been told by several experts in the Infectious Diseases discipline that surgical site Pseudomonas is very rare.

 Having decided to share my story, with the encouragement of my doctors and family, is so that I can speak for those who cannot and help prevent healthcare acquired infections as well as inspire research on antimicrobial resistance.
 I speak to crowds large and small to inspire others so that this issue can be addressed and the problem of antibiotic resistant microorganisms can end.
 They do effect anyone!